 Construct your own version of Dan’s Badge.

-- Ask the students to reconstruct Dans’ badge.
+- Have the students reconstruct Dans’ badge.

-- As the students work on the construction ask questions that focus on the measurements used and the relationships that they can see.
+- As the students work on the construction, ask questions that focus on the measurements used and the relationships that they can see.

 - Share constructions and approaches used.

 - Pose the second part of the problem.
 Remind the students to think about how they constructed the badge and how this will help in thinking about the areas.